 Becky Deitsch Skoff is the Manager of LABA, The National Laboratory for New Jewish Culture at the 14th Street Y. She is a graduate of the Master’s program in Arts Administration at Boston University, and has worked for numerous nonprofit performing arts organizations throughout the U.S., including the Roundabout Theatre Company, the Citi Performing Arts Center in Boston, the Phillips Center for the Performing Arts in Gainesville, FL, and the New Harmony Theatre and Lincoln Amphitheatre, both in Indiana.
 She has also coordinated national educational tours with Chamber Theatre Productions.
 Becky is an alumna of the University of Florida, where she received her undergraduate degree in Public Relations and Theatre.
 She is the Programming Chair of the United Synagogue of Hoboken and is the founder and coordinator of a Torah study program for people in their 20’s and 30’s.
 Becky lives in Hoboken with her husband, playwright and attorney Judah Skoff.

 Ruby Namdar was born and raised in Jerusalem.
 He completed his BA (Sociology, Philosophy and Iranian Studies) and his Master’s degree (Anthropology) at the Hebrew University in Jerusalem.
-His first book, Haviv, a collection of short stories, was published in 2000 and won The Ministry of Culture's award for the best first publication of the year.
+His first book, Haviv, a collection of short stories, was published in 2000 and won The Ministry of Culture’s award for the best first publication of the year.
 The manuscript also won The Jerusalem Fiction award for 1998.
-Reuven also published short stories, book reviews and translations of medieval Persian poetry in various literary periodicals in Israel.
+His critically acclaimed new novel Habayit Asher Neherav was published in 2013.
 He is currently living in New York and teaches Jewish and Israeli literature.